domenechguillem/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-Guillem Domènech is a researcher associate in the cosmology group of Heidelberg University.
-His research interests include General Relativity, Early Universe Physics, Inflation, Modified Gravity, CMB Physics, Cosmological Perturbation Theory, Gravitational Waves, Euclidean Gravity, Dark Matter and Dark Energy.
+Guillem Domènech is a research associate in the cosmology group of Heidelberg University.
+His main research interests include theories of gravity and physics of the early universe.
 He also co-coordinated courses of General Relativity and of Cosmology at master level.